-Week/Session/ Module (please delete as appropriate) Learning aims/objectives delete as appropriate) Learning the learners completing and how is it being delivered (mode, e.g., online, face to vented/unvented hotwater systems including design and installation requirements. work activities undertaken in the workshop.
-Written theory assessment papers to be completed.
-Onsite and centre observation undertaken to ensure criteria is complete. competencies are met for unit 319.
+Week/Session/ Module (please delete as appropriate) Learning aims/objectives What activities are the learners completing and how is it being delivered (mode, e.g., online, face to face, blended)?
+How will you know if the learner is making progress?
+How are you going to check for this?
+Guidance session: This is just a suggested approach.
+Aims/ objectives of the Session(s) face, blended)?
+For example: Key Topic(s) and learner activity in the session In this section include a range of assessment techniques that clearly measure learners' progress against aims objectives of the course.
 Example Week: Here is an example of a technical session.
-Obj: Identify the Iayout requirements, location and sfatey features for unvented/vented hot water systems Undertake diagnosis of hot water systems, installation and component faults.
-State the checks Key topics: Health and Safety Act 1984 and personal protection equipment.
+Aim: Be able to identify and use appropriate PPE.
+Key topics: Health and Safety Act 1984 and personal protection equipment.
 Learners to identify which PPE they need to use for each scenario.
-Learners to use appropriate PPE and to worksheet.
+Learners to use appropriate PPE and to demonstrate they can use it correctly. completed worksheet.
 Q&A. Peer observation and feedback.

-Guidance session: • Understand the Face to face classroom A range of assessment This is just a types and based training. techniques are suggested approach. configeration ns of Simulated undertaken to ensure demonstrate they can use it correctly.
 Example Session: Here is an example of a generic session.
 Aim: Learners to identify and define 2 to 3 roles relevant to the construction industry.
 Key topics: researching job roles and networking with the employer(s).
-Learner Presentations Q&A Observation/ feedback of presentation
+Learners to conduct research into roles in the construction industry relevant to the Skills Learner Presentations Q&A Observation/ feedback of presentation Employer(s) to check for gaps in learner knowledge through Q&A and address these.
+Bootcamps that will require them to use PPE and adhere to Health and Safety legislation.